icplayer/creating-mCourser-sites/README.md

 This repository contains information how to create site for embeding into mCourser.

 ## mCourser communication
 For communication from your site to mCourser additional repository have been maintained: [mCourser communication](https://github.com/icplayer/mCourser-iframe-communication).
-This repository contains simple util for sending messages between the sites.
+That repository contains simple util for sending messages between the sites.

 ## Creating site
 mCourser contains only few requirement and limitations: